 The Graphic Design Technology curriculum is a two-year program of study designed to prepare the student for entry-level employment and advancement in the field of graphic design.
 Students receive instruction in the design and execution of illustrations, typography, layouts, color theory, industry specific production, rendering, digital imaging, logo design, and creative principles necessary for publication design, mass distribution, and other forms of visual communications.
+The xr concentration includes 3D modeling, game design, augmented reality, and virtual reality technologies.
 The Associate of Applied Science degree is earned upon the successful completion of the Graphic Design Technology curriculum.